Amid immigration debate, some states update migrant term

 “We enforce our nation’s laws while also maintaining the dignity of every individual with whom we interact,” Troy Miller, acting commissioner, wrote to employees of the largest U.S. law enforcement agency, which includes the Border Patrol.
 “The words we use matter and will serve to further confer that dignity to those in our custody.”

-Border Patrol Chief Rodney Scott objected, writing to others in the agency that the edict contradicted language in criminal statues — although Miller made an exception for legal documents — and plunged the agency into a partisan debate.
+Border Patrol Chief Rodney Scott objected, writing to others in the agency that the edict contradicted language in criminal statutes — although Miller made an exception for legal documents — and plunged the agency into a partisan debate.
 Scott, a Trump-era appointee, refused to sign off on the order and believes his outspokenness on that and other issues contributed to him being forced out of his position in June.

 “To change the law is fine, but until then you’re really politicizing the mission,” Scott said in an interview.